 Georegistration is the process of adjusting a raster image or vector drawing to match the coordinate system and conformation of a known-good reference window that contains one or more spatially accurate layers.
 Georegistration is also known as georeferencing.
 Images and drawings in Manifold are components of a project.
 Georegistration works the same way for either images or drawings, so in this documentation we use the word component to mean either raster image or vector drawing.

 Georegister an image or drawing:

+Most people find it easier to mark control points in the target window in the same order they were entered in the source window by simply going down the list in the Register pane and marking each in turn.
+However, control points in the target window do not have to be marked from top to bottom in the Register pane list.
 Control points can be marked in the target window in whatever order desired by first clicking the desired control point in the Register pane list and then clicking the location for that control point in the target window.

 Experienced users tend to go back and forth between marking control points in the source window and marking control points in the target window, panning and zooming each window to find distinctive features that appear in both windows.
-When marking control points in the target window, experienced users know how to pick the control point the control point in the Register pane list that they intend to mark, so they can mark control points in whatever order is most convenient for them.
+When marking control points in the target window, experienced users know how to pick the control point in the Register pane list that they intend to mark, so they can mark control points in whatever order is most convenient for them.
 Experienced uses also know how to remove control points they might have marked inaccurately in either the source or target windows, and how to add more control points in regions where the preview shows lower georegistration accuracy.
 Experienced users will also often experiment with different georegistration methods.